lycus/mci/docs/instruction_set.rst

     None

 Loads the length of an array into the target register.
-For arrays, this is the dynamic size, while for vectors, it is the fixed size.
+For arrays, this is the dynamic size, while for vectors and static arrays, it is the fixed size.

 If the source array/vector is null, behavior is undefined.

-The source register must be an array or a vector.
+The source register must be an array, vector, or static array.

 The target register must be of type ``uint``.